NVIDIA/cccl/docs/thrust/cmake_options.rst

          large inputs and optimal performance at the cost of increased compile time and binary size
       -  ``Force32bit`` forces Thrust to use a 32bit offset type.
 This improves compile time and binary size but limits the input size.
-      -  ``Force32bit`` forces Thrust to use a 64bit offset type.
-This improves compile time and binary size and allow large input sizes.
+      -  ``Force64bit`` forces Thrust to use a 64bit offset type.
+This improves compile time and binary size and allows large input sizes.
 However, it might degrade runtime performance

 Single Config CMake Options
 ---------------------------